TomasDarquier/LPMG/README.md

    ```shell
    ./start_services.sh
    ```
+5. Go to localhost:8080 and test the app!
+(If you experiment any problem, probably you need to wait a few seconds to let the discovery server discover all the services)

-5. To stop the services, run the shutdown script and stop Docker Compose:
+6. To stop the services, run the shutdown script and stop Docker Compose:
    ```shell
    ./kill_services.sh
    docker compose down